cscart/docs/en/cscart_addons/addons/xml_import/index.rst

 Importing data
 ==============

-    The add-on creates a new **XML and CSV import profile** page, where you can see a list of all created profiles with the ability to delete, edit, add, and import profiles.
+    The add-on creates a new **XML & CSV profile** page, where you can see a list of all created profiles with the ability to delete, edit, add, and import profiles.

     You can also see the import status: